gabriel-lepetitaimon/bibtool/README.md

 ## Usage

 ### I. Listing every papers of a research field
-The module ``bibtool.search_papers`` gather the necessary function to automatically search bibliographic repository.
+The module ``bibtool.search_papers`` provide functions to automatically search bibliographic repository.

 First create a ``LiteratureSearch`` object to gather the results of the search.
 Then scan repositery with an appropriate ``SearchQuery`` object.